 4.6.1 Circumstance for Certificate Renewal

-Corda Network subscriber certificates are intended to be long-lasting, in line with the identities on the ledger they are representing.
+Subscriber certificates are intended to be long-lasting, in line with the identities on the ledger they are representing.
 Renewals will be processed as for the original certificate, with verification of the identity details as per the original application and initiated by a CSR.

-It expected that other events will have led to the revocation of a certificate (see section 4.9) before its validity period expires.
+It is expected that other events will have led to the revocation of a certificate (see section 4.9) before its validity period expires.

 4.6.2 Who May Request Renewal

-Any subscriber whose certificate is close to expiry or has expired may request renewal.
+Any Subscriber whose certificate is close to expiry or has expired may request renewal.